intel-lab-lkp/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 Developing always goes hand in hand with debugging.
-First of all, you can always run UML under gdb and there will be a whole section later on on how to do that.
+First of all, you can always run UML under gdb and there will be a whole section later on how to do that.
 That, however, is not the only way to debug a Linux kernel.
 Quite often adding tracing statements and/or using UML specific approaches such as ptracing the UML kernel process are significantly more informative.